What is DCAP?

 - Insight into ongoing developments and resources accessible

-Eligibility for DCAP services rely on the following criteria:
+Eligibility for DCAP services relied on the following criteria:

-The company has operations in Ohio, Michigan, or Indiana
+The company had operations in Ohio, Michigan, or Indiana

-Or, demonstrates the critical potential to address a particular need in the defense supply chain
+Or, demonstrated the critical potential to address a particular need in the defense supply chain